rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

     You're done with the server console, so minimize it.

-### Step 6: Place the PHP code on the server
-	Two files  need to be transferred to the /var/www/html/tzLib folder that you created on the server.
-There are numerous ways to do this.
+	Two PHP files (getJSON.php and getDbVersion.php)  need to be transferred to the /var/www/html/tzLib folder that you created on the server.
 This step will describe how to transfer the file with SCP.
-If you have a better way, go for it.
+	If you prefer another method, feel free to use it.

     If you don't have an SCP client for your computer, find one and and install it.
 Then issue the command to transfer the files.
 The syntax will vary by OS, but should be similar to the authors commands